jbr97/URM/README.md

 ## URM
 Official repository of Single Domain Generalization for Few-Shot Counting via Universal Representation Matching (CVPR 2025).

+## Few-shot MPCount
+We also released our implementation code of [MPCount](https://github.com/Shimmer93/MPCount) for few-shot counting to support research on approaches without external knowledge and sub-domain division.

+## Citiation
+If you find this repository useful for your research, please use the following:

 ```
 @inproceedings{chen2025single,
   title={Single Domain Generalization for Few-Shot Counting via Universal Representation Matching},